LandscapeGeoinformatics/geopython-ut-2019-course/source/L3/exercise.rst

 - Convert that DataFrame into a GeoDataFrame, `see hints <exercise-hints.html>`_
 - set the CRS for coordinate system as WGS84 (i.e. epsg code: 4326)
 - Save the data into a Shapefile called ``storm_track_positions.shp``

+- `download the the shapefile world_lowres.zip <../_static/data/Exercise2/world_lowres.zip>`_
+- load it into a GeoDataFrame
+- make sure that the world_lowres GeoDataframe in in the same coordinate reference system (reproject if necessary)
-- Create a simple map of those points using the ``.plot()`` -function in Python.
+- Create a simple map plot of those points using the ``.plot()`` -function on top of the world_lowres countries.
+See lesson how to plot several GeoDataframes in one image.
 Save it as a png file (storm_track_positions.png).

 Problem 3: How long distance individual storms have travelled?
-(3 points)
+(4 points)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this problem the aim is to calculate the distance in kilometers that the individual storms have travelled according to
 their tracking points (distances in kilometers from first tracking to last tracking point along their tracked paths).

-Write your codes into the same notebook for the previous Problem (2).
+Write your codes into the same notebook for the previous problems.

 In your code you should:

- - Group the data by userid
+- Group the storms point tracking data by storm id
 - Create an empty GeoDataFrame called ``movements``
 - Set the CRS of the ``movements`` GeoDataFrame to ``EPSG:4326``

- - For each user:
+- For each storm in the group, do:
    - `sort <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sort_values.html>`_ the rows by timestamp
    - create LineString objects based on the points
-    - `add <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.append.html>`_ the geometry and the userid into the GeoDataFrame you created in the last step
+   - `add <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.append.html>`_ the linestring geometry and the storm id (and name if you like) into the ``movements`` GeoDataFrame you created in the last step

-  - Save the movements of into a Shapefile called ``Some_movements.shp``
+- Save the new movements geodataframe into a Shapefile called ``storm_movements.shp``
+- Create a simple map of the storm paths over the world_lowres countries again.
+Save it as a png file (storm_movements.png).

 - Reproject the data from WGS84 into the `EPSG:4087 <https://epsg.io/4087>`_ WGS 84 / World Equidistant Cylindrical -projection to transform the data into a distance-preserving metric-based system.
 - load world countries shapefile, reproject into same CRS and plot together with storm paths
 - Calculate the lenghts of the storm lines into a new column called ``distance`` in ``movements`` GeoDataFrame.

-2. Calculate the storm path distances again based on the ``EPSG:3857 <https://epsg.io/3857>`_ web mercator -projection?
+2. Calculate the storm path distances again based on the `EPSG:3857 <https://epsg.io/3857>`_ web mercator -projection?
 What do you observe?

 Questions
 ---------